Repair is important to make sure that data across the nodes is consistent. To learn more about repairs please consult this Scylla University lesson.

 By default Scylla Manager runs repairs with full parallelism, you can change that using sctool repair –parallel flag.

 Intensity specifies how many token ranges per shard can be repaired in a Scylla node at every given time.
-For Scylla clusters that do not support row-level repair (Scylla 2019 and earlier), intensity can also be a decimal between (0,1).
-In that case it specifies percent of shards that can be repaired in parallel on a repair master node.
+It can be a decimal between (0,1).
+In that case the number of token ranges is a fraction of number of shards.
 The default intensity is one, you can change that using sctool repair –intensity flag.

 Scylla Manager 2.2 adds support for intensity value zero.